-There are also changes in the rental market.
-As in Section 4.3, changes in the composition of renters and homeowners in these counterfactual experiments are important.
-When stamp duty is removed, households substitute from renting towards ownership.
-As more households purchase homes, there is a reduction in households looking for rental housing.
-The most likely to switch from renting to owning are the wealthy or those with high income.
-This implies that in our counterfactual economies renters have, on average, lower income and less wealth and hence less demand for rental housing.30 At the same time, we find there is an increase in the supply of homes to the rental market if house and rental prices do not adjust.31 The absence of stamp duty makes households more likely to purchase housing and also more willing to purchase larger homes.
+the same time, we find there is an increase in the supply of homes to the rental market if house and rental prices do not adjust.31 The absence of stamp duty makes households more likely to purchase housing and also more willing to purchase larger homes.
 These changes lead to an increase in rental supply if house and rental prices are kept unchanged.
 The net effect of changes in rental demand and supply is a fall in rental prices; the removal of stamp duty reduces rental prices by 1.6% and 4.7% in the property and consumption tax cases, respectively.
 Together with the increases in house prices, the price-to-rent ratios increase in both cases.

-Home ownership and housing assets.
-As discussed above, removing stamp duty lowers the effective purchase price of housing for home buyers and hence shifts housing demand towards ownership.
-Renters at the margin of becoming homeowners in the baseline economy transition towards ownership as the policy reform makes it cheaper for them to do so.
+Home ownership and housing assets As discussed above, removing stamp duty lowers the effective purchase price of housing for home buyers, and hence shifts housing demand toward ownership.
+Renters at the margin of becoming homeowners in the baseline economy transition toward ownership as the policy reform makes it cheaper for them to do so.
 As a result, the home ownership rate increases by 1.6 and 2.0 percentage points while the share of rental housing in total housing stock decreases by 1.5 and 1.9 percentage points in property and consumption tax cases, respectively, as shown in Table 6.

 Panels (a) and (b) in Figure 7 present the life-cycle profiles of the home ownership rate and housing assets.
-The removal of stamp duty raises the home ownership rate for house-holds under age 35 or over age 76 while barely changing the ownership rate for house-holds in other age groups.
+The removal of stamp duty raises the home ownership rate for households under age 35 or over age 76 while barely changing the ownership rate for households in other age groups.
 In particular, the home ownership rate for households under age 35 increases by 2.5 and 3.2 percentage points in property and consumption tax cases, respectively.
 Furthermore, the average housing asset held by households under age 35 increases by 10.5% in both property and consumption tax cases.
-The removal of stamp duty
+The removal of stamp duty lowers the cost of purchasing and downpayment requirements, and hence helps younger, more credit-constrained households to become homeowners.
+Therefore, removing stamp duty could partially mitigate the decline in home ownership among the young (see Figure 2).
+The home ownership rate and average housing assets held by households aged over 76 also increase significantly in both cases, suggesting that the removal of stamp duty allows older households to move into smaller owner-occupied houses instead of renting.